CanonWiseman/unit_38/bankly/bugs.md

--BUG #1: deleted duplicate of module exports in app.js
+-BUG #1: Added await to logins User.authenticate so tokens wont be created without matching passwords

--BUG #2: removed params from getAll due to being unnecessary
+-BUG #2:

 -BUG #3: get all users route should return only basic information but returns phone and email in addition to needed info

--BUG #4: removed auth in the beginning of users edit route because the middleware auth is already covering it.
+-BUG #4:

 -BUG #5: changed how update field gets variables from req.body so only necessary fields will be passed in for changes